ilizma/Curriculum-Vitae-Web/README.md

 I usually use Squash and merge for features, so that they stay as a single commit in develop, and use Merge to merge develop into master, so we have a very clean git and it's much easier to follow the flow of it.
 Github allows us to restore branches that have already been Squash and merged, so we don't lose the flow of commits for that feature.

-In this case, I do a Merge.
+In this case, I do a Merge to get visible all the steps that I made.

 ### Important used libraries
 - Buildkonfig: To create variants and fields.